cliffordkleinsr/mt3-/README.md

 These specific configurations ensure that each model is trained with its unique architecture and hyperparameters.
 When training a particular model, make sure to use the corresponding set of arguments to match the intended architecture and behavior.

+## Notes
-**Note**: Since this code was ported from Unix `pytorch 2.0` will not work since it relies on triton for the new ignite backend.
-You will have to manually compile the binaries from [here](https://github.com/woct0rdho/triton-windows).
-This project requires at least 16GB of VRAM i.e. High Compute usage
+- Since this code was ported from Unix, PyTorch ^2.0 will not work since it relies on triton for the new ignite backend.
+You must manually compile the binaries from [here](https://github.com/woct0rdho/triton-windows).
+Or use a unix based machine to avoid compilation errors
+- This project requires at least 16GB of VRAM i.e. High Compute usage.
+- Some Datasets are very large See Dataset Sizes [here](https://zenodo.org/records/10009959)